yisibell/yisibell/README.md

 - A module for Nuxt 3 that allows you to use your own SVG icons as a component, url and raw text: [nuxt-svg-icons](https://github.com/yisibell/nuxt-svg-icons)
 - A http proxy module for nuxt(3) powered by h3-proxy: [nuxt-proxy-request](https://github.com/yisibell/nuxt-proxy-request)
 - A nuxt(2) module to persist vuex state with cookie: [nuxt-persiststate-with-cookie](https://github.com/yisibell/nuxt-persiststate-with-cookie)
+- A nuxt(2) module for using svg sprite icon: [nuxt-symbol-icons](https://github.com/yisibell/nuxt-symbol-icons)

 ### H3 event handler